This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Sanitizing Garden Tools

 Clean tools, healthy garden.
-When it comes to powdery mildew, your pruners shouldn’t be part of the problem.
+Regarding powdery mildew, your pruners shouldn’t spread the problem.

 Natural Control Methods